 There are several common tactics used to increase retention.
 New product development, pricing strategies, newsletters, events, apps and perks to name a few.
 These are designed to do one thing: develop a relationship between a media brand and its customers.
 But in the rush to attract and then lock in subscribers, those titles that look beyond traditional publishing strategies and innovate to boost reader engagement and strengthen relationships will be the winners.

-For example, the idea of community is an overlooked aspect of retention driving.
+For example, the idea of community is an overlooked aspect of driving customer retention.
 A subscription to a magazine is a part of someone’s self-identity.
 Building a community of fans around this self-identity is the key to increasing loyalty and love.

 Look at the support sports teams like The Chicago Bulls and Manchester United have built.
 Players and coaches come and go, but love for these organisations will never fade as they are at the centre of a community.